-- significant volatility in its GDP;
+- · significant volatility in its GDP;

-- the impact of international sanctions;
+- · the impact of international sanctions;

-- high levels of inflation;
+- · high levels of inflation;

-- increases in, or high, interest rates;
+- · increases in, or high, interest rates;

-- sudden price declines in oil and other natural resources;
+- · sudden price declines in oil and other natural resources;

 - instability in the local currency market;

 - · lack of reform in the banking sector and a weak banking system providing limited liquidity to Russian enterprises;

-- budget deficits;
+- · budget deficits;

 - the continued operation of loss-making enterprises due to the lack of effective bankruptcy proceedings;

 - · capital flight; and

 - significant increases in poverty rates, unemployment and underemployment.

-Beyond the risks associated with these economic conditions and the Russia/Ukraine Conflict risks discussed in 'Risk Factors - Risks Related to the Russia/Ukraine Conflict" and elsewhere in this Item 1A, other notable risks related to the Russian political regime and our business activities in Russia, include: regulatory authorities could impose limitations on our operational flexibility; the implementation of government policies targeted at specific individuals or companies; laws restricting foreign investment; Russian anti-money laundering legislation may adversely impact our transaction volumes; mandatory U.S. and EU sanctions screening may be inhibited by Russian data privacy laws and constraints; and know-your-client requirements established by companies with which we do business.
-The actions of the Russian legislative, executive and judicial authorities against several major Russian companies have led to questions being raised regarding the progress of market and political reforms in Russia and have resulted in significant fluctuations in the market price of Russian securities and a negative impact on foreign direct and portfolio investment in the Russian economy.
+Beyond the risks associated with these economic conditions and the Russia/Ukraine Conflict risks discussed in "Risk Factors - Risks Related to the Russia/Ukraine Conflict" and elsewhere in this Item 1A, other notable risks related to the Russian political regime and our business activities in Russia, include: regulatory authorities could impose limitations on our operational flexibility; the implementation of government policies targeted at specific individuals or companies; laws restricting foreign investment; Russian anti-money laundering legislation may adversely impact our transaction volumes; mandatory U.S. and EU sanctions screening may be inhibited by Russian data privacy laws and constraints; and know-your-client requirements established by companies with which we do business.
+The actions of the Russian legislative, executive and judicial authorities can affect the Russian securities market as well as banks and other businesses operating in Russia.
+In particular, the events surrounding claims brought by the Russian authorities against several major Russian companies have led to questions being raised regarding the progress of market and political reforms in Russia and have resulted in significant fluctuations in the market price of Russian securities and a negative impact on foreign direct and portfolio investment in the Russian economy.